For many people who have loved ones in recovery, sharing their experience with others can feel like addressing the elephant in the room.

-First, when you lie about your loved one’s substance abuse, you are affirming the societal stigma that an addiction is something to be ashamed about.
-Shame is harmful to both your loved and yourself.
+First, when you lie about your loved one’s substance abuse, you are affirming the societal stigma that an addiction is something to be ashamed of.
+Shame is harmful to both your loved one and yourself.
 It can send a message that someone struggling with addiction is abnormal, embarrassing, or–worst of all–alone.

 Considering that up to 1 in 7 Americans will struggle with substance use disorder at some point in their lives, why does it feel so taboo to talk about it?

-Of course it depends on the situation: who you are talking with, if the setting is public or private, if you have time to really tell them what has been going on.
+Of course, it depends on the situation: who you are talking with, if the setting is public or private if you have time to really tell them what has been going on.
 Pay attention to your intuition when trying to decide if you are in a situation where you could talk about your loved one’s substance abuse and recovery process.

 The second benefit of telling the truth about your loved one’s recovery is that it may result in an opportunity for you to receive support, understanding, or even a listening ear.
 It can feel freeing to open up about what you and your loved one have been dealing with; keeping it a secret will just add to the stress.
 Especially if this is a new part of your life, attending a support group like the Aviary Center’s Family Wellness Program can be a safe place to try talking about your loved one’s addiction and how it is affecting you.